www.scantips.com

 EV and Logarithms, for the math

-Exposure Calculations, Log2 calculator and programming languages
+Exposure Calculations, log₂ Calculator and programming languages

 Calculating Precise Shutter Speed and f/stops

-Calculating ISO values (it is a little different)
+Calculating ISO values (it's a little different)

 APEX values

-First, a Quick Summary of Exposure Computing
+First, a Summary of Exposure Computing

 Photo Formulas